Half-court shot

 As a result, some believe that half-court shots should not be included in the field goal percentage.
+Under a new rule starting in the 2025–26 NBA season, on plays beginning in the backcourt, missed shots taken 36 feet (11 m) or further from the rim with 3 seconds or fewer remaining in the first three quarters of a game officially count as a team shot attempt, and no longer affect individual player statistics.
+Early in the season, analysts noted that players were making substantially more "heave" attempts than they had at the same time the year prior.

 The record for most half-court shots made in a single NBA season (by all NBA players combined) was set in the 2014 and 2016 seasons, each year having 16.
 Baron Davis is the only player to have hit a shot from at least 85 ft in a game; since the year 2000, it has been attempted at least a total of 40 times.
 During his career, Baron Davis went 2-for-43 from beyond half court.
 Based on official NBA court dimensions, the player with the most half-court shots made in NBA history (minimum shot distance of 47 feet) is Stephen Curry, with 7.
 Nikola Jokić holds the record for the most heave attempts by a player in a season, attempting 22 shots in the 2024-25 season, and making two of them.
 Jokić has been described as "one of the few NBA players who disregards his traditional shooting percentages in the name of launching end-of-quarter heaves pretty much any chance he gets."